nklerk/nl.nielsdeklerk.neeo/README.md

 * Inform NEEO that a slider value of your virtual device has changed.
 (Provides visual feedback)
 * Inform NEEO that a switch state of your virtual device has changed.
 (Provides visual feedback)

+## Comming features.
+- A more visual way of pairing. the process is now hidden to the enduser.

 ## Version 0.7.4
 - Fixed a bug where switches didn't work.
 - changed name of "drivers" to "Virtual Devices"
 - Fixed a bug that causes bonjour error's.
+- Added a way to turn off all active recipies.

 ## Version 0.7.3
 - minor debug log changes.